-We do not unduly prioritise our legitimate business interests as a charity over your interests as an individual.
+We do not unduly prioritize our legitimate business interests as a charity over your interests as an individual.
 We always respect your rights.
-Which is why we carry out a balancing exercise of the rights of the charity with the rights of our supporters.
+This is why we carry out a balancing exercise of the rights of the charity with the rights of our supporters.

 The four groups for our data protection supporter needs assessments are, supporters that have:

 a) pledged their Lifetime interest